Stability conditions for restrictions of vector bundles on projective surfaces: Stable restrictions on smooth surfaces

-For any stable Chern character $\vec{v}$, there exists a wall $W_\vec{v}$, called the \emph{Giesker wall}, such that if the point $(s,t)$ lies outside of $W_\vec{v}$, then every element of $M_X(\vec{v})$ is $\mu_{s,t}$-stable.
-The Gieseker wall was computed in \cite{ch-nef} for $\Delta_H(E) \gg 0$.
+For any stable Chern character $\vec{v}$, there exists a wall $W_\vec{v}$, called the \emph{Giesker wall} bounding the chamber consisting of stability conditions $\sigma$ for which every $(H,D)$-twisted Gieseker stable sheaf of Chern character $\vec{v}$ is $\sigma$-stable.
+The Gieseker wall was computed in \cite{ch-nef} for $\Delta_{H,D}(E) \gg 0$.
 The method of proof of Theorem \ref{thm:restriction_allsurfaces} may be thought of as giving a rough approximation of the Gieseker wall.
-We will not need the explicit description of \cite{ch-nef} because we don't need to guarantee that $W(E,E(-C)[1])$ lie outside the actual Gieseker wall; instead we need only guarantee that $W(E,E(-C)[1])$ lie outside any destabilizing wall of the form $W(A,E)$, where $A$ is a subsheaf of $E$.

-To do so, we show that if $A$ is a subsheaf of $E$, then it cannot destabilize $E$ unless the radius of $W(A,E)$ is smaller than an explicit bound.
-The next lemma is a weak version of \cite[Lemma 6.3]{abch} (see also \cite{maciocia} for the general statement).
+We will show that $E$ cannot be destabilized by a subobject $A$ unless the radius of $W(A,E)$ is smaller than an explicit bound.
+Recall that by Lemma \ref{lemma:destab_subsheaf}, any such destabilizing object must be a sheaf.
+Case (1) of the next lemma first appears in \cite[Lemma 6.3]{abch} for $X=\P^2$.
+The proof in the general situation is essentially identical.